PIP-Technical-Team/myrror/tests/testthat/_snaps/print.md

       ...

       i Note: run `extract_diff_values()` or `extract_diff_table()` to access the results in list or table format.

       v End of Myrror Report.

+# Print general information correctly with different keys

+    Code
+      myrror_output
+    Message

+      -- Myrror Report ---------------------------------------------------------------

+      -- General Information: --

+      dfx: survey_data_2 with 16 rows and 6 columns.
+      dfy: survey_data_2_cap with 16 rows and 6 columns.
+      Keys dfx: country and year.
+      Keys dfy: COUNTRY and YEAR.

+      -- Note: comparison is done for shared columns and rows. --

+      v Total shared columns (no keys): 4
+      !
+Non-shared columns in survey_data_2: 0 ()
+      !
+Non-shared columns in survey_data_2_cap: 0 ()

+      v Total shared rows: 16
+      !
+Non-shared rows in survey_data_2: 0.
+      !
+Non-shared rows in survey_data_2_cap: 0.

+      -- 1. Shared Columns Class Comparison ------------------------------------------

+      v All shared columns have the same class.

+      -- 2. Shared Columns Values Comparison -----------------------------------------

+      v All shared columns have the same values.

+      v All shared columns have the same values.

+      v End of Myrror Report.

+# Print general information correctly with class differences

+    Code
+      myrror_output
+    Message

+      -- Myrror Report ---------------------------------------------------------------

+      -- General Information: --

+      dfx: survey_data with 16 rows and 6 columns.
+      dfy: survey_data_3 with 16 rows and 6 columns.
+      Keys: country and year.

+      -- Note: comparison is done for shared columns and rows. --

+      v Total shared columns (no keys): 4
+      !
+Non-shared columns in survey_data: 0 ()
+      !
+Non-shared columns in survey_data_3: 0 ()

+      v Total shared rows: 16
+      !
+Non-shared rows in survey_data: 0.
+      !
+Non-shared rows in survey_data_3: 0.

+      -- 1. Shared Columns Class Comparison ------------------------------------------

+      !
+1 shared column(s) have different classe(s):

+    Output
+          variable class_x   class_y
+            <char>  <char>    <char>
+      1: variable1 numeric character
+    Message

+      -- 2. Shared Columns Values Comparison -----------------------------------------

+      v All shared columns have the same values.

+      v All shared columns have the same values.

+      v End of Myrror Report.

+# Print general information correctly with rows differences

+    Code
+      myrror_output
+    Message

+      -- Myrror Report ---------------------------------------------------------------

+      -- General Information: --

+      dfx: survey_data with 16 rows and 6 columns.
+      dfy: survey_data_4 with 12 rows and 6 columns.
+      Keys: country and year.

+      -- Note: comparison is done for shared columns and rows. --

+      v Total shared columns (no keys): 4
+      !
+Non-shared columns in survey_data: 0 ()
+      !
+Non-shared columns in survey_data_4: 0 ()

+      v Total shared rows: 12
+      !
+Non-shared rows in survey_data: 4.
+      !
+Non-shared rows in survey_data_4: 0.

+      i Note: run `extract_diff_rows()` to extract the missing/new rows.

+      -- 1. Shared Columns Class Comparison ------------------------------------------

+      v All shared columns have the same class.

+      -- 2. Shared Columns Values Comparison -----------------------------------------

+      v All shared columns have the same values.

+      v All shared columns have the same values.

+      v End of Myrror Report.